 With my children now at an age where they can travel a little bit further, a holiday to France seems to tick all the boxes.
-I just love the idea of them (and us) being exposed to another culture, the flexibility of having the car and within easy reach of the UK, it’s a pretty straightforward journey.
-There are a whole host of options in terms of how to get there, but I have reviewed the most cost-effective ferries to get you to France from Dover to Calais, detailing the cheapest options and how you can upgrade your level of luxury on your crossing with P&O Vs DFDS Vs Eurotunnel.
+I love the idea of them (and us) being exposed to another culture, the flexibility of having the car, and being within easy reach of the UK.
+It’s a pretty straightforward journey.
+There are a whole host of options in terms of how to get there, but I have reviewed the most cost-effective ferries to get you to France from Dover to Calais, detailing the cheapest options and how you can upgrade your level of luxury on your crossing with P&O vs. DFDS vs. Eurotunnel.

 What are the Best Travel Options?

-DFDS is Europe’s Leading Ferry Operator 2012 to 2019 & the World’s Leading Ferry Operator 2011 to 2018!
-The DFDS Dover to Calais ferry route is super convenient as they have added a couple of new ships which means that there is a vast array of travel times available.
+DFDS is Europe’s Leading Ferry Operator from 2012 to 2019 & the World’s Leading Ferry Operator from 2011 to 2018!
+The DFDS Dover to Calais ferry route is super convenient as they have added a couple of new ships, which means that there is a vast array of travel times available.

 Eurotunnel le shuttle is also known as the ‘Channel Tunnel’.
 It is a 31-mile rail tunnel linking Folkestone in Kent with Coquelles, Pas-de-Calais, near Calais, beneath the English Channel at the Strait of Dover.
 It is a slightly different experience, allowing passengers to access France and beyond with their vehicle without traveling by ferry – also fantastic for passengers with pets as it means you don’t have to abandon them on the crossing.
-The main benefit of taking the Eurotunnel is that it takes a mere 35 minutes to arrive in Calais so it is quicker than the ferries.
-The crossing operates up to 49 times each day so again there are plenty of options in terms of when to travel.
-I have to say though that it is quite an experience and the children were so excited to be traveling under the sea!
+The main benefit of taking the Eurotunnel is that it takes a mere 35 minutes to arrive in Calais, so it is quicker than the ferries.
+The crossing operates up to 49 times each day, so again, there are plenty of options in terms of when to travel.
+I have to say that it is quite an experience, and the children were so excited to be traveling under the sea!

-To be completely honest the ferry crossings with DFDS and P&O are more or less identical.
-Prices start from £49 GBP with DFDS for a car and up to nine passengers, each way.
-The Eurotunnel starts at £85 GBP per car each way so comes in a bit more expensive but you will be getting to France quicker.
-Ferry prices are usually cheaper unless you can book well in advance for the Eurostar and travel at off-peak times, usually between 22:00 and 6:00.
-The very best prices I could find for the Eurostar car trains started at £49 GBP single or £44 GBP overnight return, but these are short term travel fares which would suit if traveling only for a day or two.
+To be completely honest, the ferry crossings with DFDS and P&O are more or less identical.
+Prices start from £49 GBP with DFDS for a car and up to nine passengers each way.
+The Eurotunnel starts at £85 GBP per car each way, so it comes in a bit more expensive, but you will be getting to France quicker.
+Ferry prices are usually lower unless you can book well in advance for the Eurostar and travel at off-peak times, usually between 10:00 pm – 6:00 am.
+The very best prices I could find for the Eurostar car trains started at £49 GBP single or £44 GBP overnight return, but these are short-term travel fares which would suit if traveling only for a day or two.

 DFDS Ferry & Lounge Review

 Taking the DFDS ferry from Dover to Calais is so straightforward.
-Having already printed our booking confirmation, upon arrival, we literally followed the ferry signs, showed our passports, went through the security check, and then we were allocated a lane.
-We had booked the priority boarding which was well worth the small extra charge as it meant that we could get on and off the ship quickly.
-Our crossing was over before we knew it and disembarkation was equally stress-free.
+Having already printed our booking confirmation, upon arrival, we literally followed the ferry signs, showed our passports, went through the security check, and then were allocated a lane.
+We had booked the priority boarding, which was well worth the small extra charge as it meant that we could get on and off the ship quickly.
+Our crossing was over before we knew it, and disembarkation was equally stress-free.

-The boat itself was clean and tidy with plenty of comfy seats to rest in.
-The ferry was on time, smooth and comfortable.
-We loved being able to access the decks for sight-seeing during the crossing and there were bars, restaurants, and shops onboard to explore.
-We particularly enjoyed the nice coffee bar which served a variety of cakes and warm and cold drinks, but there were plenty of places to eat onboard including The 7 Seas Restaurant which served a range of meals for adults and children, There was also a new restaurant, the Horizon café, offering things like pizza, pasta, and salad which was great for a family such as ourselves.
+The ferry was on time, smooth, and comfortable.
+The boat itself was clean and tidy, with plenty of comfy seats to rest in.
+We loved being able to access the decks for sightseeing during the crossing, and there were bars, restaurants, and shops on board to explore.
+We particularly enjoyed the nice coffee bar, which served various cakes and warm and cold drinks, but there were plenty of places to eat on board, including The 7 Seas Restaurant, which served a range of meals for adults and children.
+There was also a new restaurant, the Horizon café, offering things like pizza, pasta, and salad, which was great for a family such as ourselves.

 The ship also boasts an exclusive Premium Lounge that offers a VIP experience with complimentary drinks, fruit, and snacks.
-This is paid for in advance but is excellent value for money and also a more peaceful alternative if you wish to find a quiet corner to have a quick nap!
+This is paid for in advance but is excellent value for money and a more peaceful alternative if you wish to find a quiet corner to take a quick nap!

 P&O Ferry & Lounge Review

-The P&O ferry from Dover to Calais is again a very simple way to cross the Channel.
-Check-in is easy, but as with DFDS you need to check in an hour before the ferry leaves, so it is advisable to take a book or something for the children to do whilst you wait as there isn’t a lot to do at the port.
+The P&O ferry from Dover to Calais is, again, a very simple way to cross the Channel.
+Check-in is easy, but as with DFDS, you need to check-in an hour before the ferry leaves, so it is advisable to take a book or something for the children to do whilst you wait as there isn’t much to do at the port.

 You also have the option of upgrading to the Club Lounge when you book the ferry, or you can upgrade on the ship if there is availability.
 It is an exclusive lounge with uninterrupted sea views and the perfect place to relax and enjoy time away from what can sometimes be a crowded ship.
 Here you can enjoy a complimentary glass of champagne, a soft or hot drink, or take advantage of the waiter service and have a light bite from the Club Lounge menu.